JOIN the AFICIONADOS

 Sustainability, craft and heritage are not post-rationalised in Ruth’s work.
 They are givens.
 "These things are not an attitude – they are the prerequisite.
 I work with local craftspeople, local materials, and with pieces that are allowed to stay.
 Design is a responsibility – to place, to people, to the future."

-Now living in her dreamlike retreat in Graubünden, Ruth continues to refine her vocabulary of soft strength and thoughtful restraint, creating havens that speak in hushed tones but leave lasting impressions.
+Now living in her kindled retreat in Graubünden, Ruth continues to refine her vocabulary of soft strength and thoughtful restraint, creating havens that speak in hushed tones but leave lasting impressions.
 "It continues northward," she says, "with places that are found, not searched for.
 And with spaces that want to be homes, even if only for a while."
 At Brücke 49, new ideas are always percolating – smaller, quieter, more personal.